Kimist99/Kimist99/README.md

 ## Academic Pursuits 🎓

-I'm currently a Ph.D. candidate in Healthcare Informatics at Rutgers University and will finish my PhD in December 2024.
-My dissertation is not just research; it's a personal mission to use AI/Machine Learning to improve the health outcomes of Black women living with HIV, reflecting my commitment to real-time solutions for health disparities.
+I'm recently completed a Ph.D. candidate in Biomedical Informatics with a focus in Healthcare Informatics, at Rutgers University.
+My dissertation was not just research; it's a personal mission to use AI/Machine Learning to improve the health outcomes of Black women living with HIV, reflecting my commitment to real-time solutions for health disparities.
 I also have a strong interst in artifical intelligence / machine learning applications in the fields of cancer genomics and computational biology.

 ## Advocacy and Outreach